cashkit/explorer/README.md

 <h3> Features </h3>

 - React Frontend
+  - Profiler
   - Lazy loading: Code splitting
   - Error boundaries: Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.
+  - Hot Reload
 - Typescript

 - Docker
   - Hot reload via shared volumes in development mode.
 - Envoy